tvjames/kendo-docs/getting-started/themebuilder.md

 ---
-title: ThemeBuilderTesting
+title: ThemeBuilder
 slug: gs-themebuilder
-tags: themebuilder, customization, css, testing
+tags: themebuilder, customization, css
 publish: true
 ---

-### What is the Kendo ThemeBuilder Testing?
+### What is the Kendo ThemeBuilder?

 The Kendo ThemeBuilder is a tool that lets you modify Kendo themes so that they match the look and feel of your site or app.